SohrabMaleki/SohrabMaleki.github.io/_pages/Notes/Probabilistic Mechanics.md

 where $y$ is momentum, $x$ is position and $F(x)=-\partial U/\partial x$ is the force field.

-Stationary distributions must satisfy
+Stationary distributions for 1-dimensional signle particle system must satisfy

 $$ f(x,y)=\frac{1}{Z}\exp\left[-\frac{\mathcal{H}(x,y)}{k_B T}\right]\quad,\quad Z\equiv\iint\exp\left[-\frac{\mathcal{H}(x,y)}{k_B T}\right]\;dx\;dy $$

 which is highly similar to Boltzmann's distribution.
+It would be great if it's generaliy get to be expanded to less restricted cases.

 ## Numerical Solutions